-In an effort to forestall what he claims will be a “communist dictatorship” in the Dominican Republic, President Lyndon B. Johnson sends more than 22,000 U.S. troops to restore order on the island nation.
-Johnson’s action provoked loud protests in Latin America and skepticism among many in the United States.
+In an effort to forestall what he claims will be a “communist dictatorship” in the Dominican Republic, President Lyndon B. Johnson sends more than 22,000 U.S. troops to the island nation.
+Johnson’s action provoked protests in Latin America and skepticism among many in the United States.

 President Johnson declared that he had taken action to forestall the establishment of a “communist dictatorship” in the Dominican Republic.
 As evidence, he provided American reporters with lists of suspected communists in that nation.
 Even cursory reviews of the list revealed that the evidence was extremely flimsy–some of the people on the list were dead and others could not be considered communists by any stretch of the imagination.

 Many Latin American governments and private individuals and organizations condemned the U.S. invasion of the Dominican Republic as a return to the “gunboat diplomacy” of the early-20th century, when U.S. Marines invaded and occupied a number of Latin American nations on the slightest pretexts.
 In the United States, politicians and citizens who were already skeptical of Johnson’s policy in Vietnam heaped scorn on Johnson’s statements about the “communist danger” in the Dominican Republic.
 Such criticism would become more and more familiar to the Johnson administration as the U.S. became more deeply involved in the war in Vietnam.